Thales Deutschland - A Roadmap for Model-based Design of Railway Systems

 The Transportation Systems-specific roadmap for model-based system design consists of different phases and steps of which the most important ones are as follows:

-- Domain-specific adaptation of the system design methodology and system modelling tool to the railway sector
+- Domain-specific adaptation of the system design methodology and system modeling tool to the railway sector

-- Best practices guide for modelling safety-critical railway systems
+- Best practices guide for modeling safety-critical railway systems

 - Design guidelines for Transportation Systems system models